 Members of the Leslie Lab are committed to sharing their science with policymakers and the public.
 Heather’s interests in these activities were highlighted in spring 2018, when she received UMaine’s College of Natural Sciences, Forestry, and Agriculture Outstanding Public Service Award.

 Learn more about Heather’s vision for marine science engagement in Maine in this video.

 Diversifying the STEM and conservation workforce

-In addition to founding the SEA and Voss Fellows programs, she has served as a mentor for The Leadership Alliance, an undergraduate program dedicated to improving participating in STEM by members of underrepresented groups.
+In addition to founding the SEA and Voss Fellows programs, she has served as a mentor for The Leadership Alliance, an undergraduate program dedicated to improving participating in STEM by members of underrepresented groups and as a reviewer for the Doris Duke Conservation Scholars Program.
 She is committed to diversifying the conservation workforce.